meltano/handbook/src/_data-team/data-classification.md

 ## Shorthand and Practice Usage

-As a shorthand, the above data classification levels can be referred to as "Level 1" or "DCL1", for instance, and these notations would correspond with the "Public" classification level.
+As a shorthand, the above data classification levels can be referred to as "Level 1" or "DCL1" and these notations would correspond with the "Public" classification level (for instance).

 ## Data Classification Exercises and Exposure Risk Evaluations

 Periodically, Meltano will conduct risk evaluations based on data classification levels above.
+For instance, we perform regular review of data classification rules and data handling as part of our SOC2 audit processes.

 ## Guidelines for responsible data management